 I prefer using the affordability calculator for BetterBond here because it’s helpful.

-Note there’s quite a few of these calculators, so use the ones you know!
+Note there are quite a few of these calculators, so use the ones you know!

 Make sure you have enough money for bond and transfer costs and other fees

 Remember there will be fees involved in transferring the property to your name.
 And if you need to get a bond, there are going to be bond costs involved (you can get more info here for a breakdown).